The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Gus Van Sant.
 Perf.
 Sean Connery, Rob Brown, F. Murray Abraham.
 Columbia, 2000.

-Synopsis: A reclusive white author (Sean Connery) becomes a mentor to a young African-American writing prodigy (Rob Brown).
+Synopsis: A reclusive author (Sean Connery) becomes a mentor to a young writing prodigy (Rob Brown).
 The student goes to the public library to try and check out the author’s most famous work and finds out that all the copies are checked out.
-And the director, Gus Van Sant, makes a cameo as one of the librarians!
-The other librarian is played by an Asian actress.
+The director, Gus Van Sant, makes a cameo as one of the librarians!

 Role Call: Sophia Wu as Librarian—Information Provider (female) ; Gus Van Sant as Library Assistant (uncredited) — Information Provider (male)